Section Three: Getting Through

 Ensemble Auditions

-Most ensembles hold auditions during the first week of each semester, with the exception of the Monarch Marching Band; Visit the Ensembles page for more information.
+All large ensembles and some small ensembles hold auditions during the first week of each semester, with the exception of the Monarch Marching Band; Visit the Ensembles page for more information.

 Students in the Bachelor of Music in Composition program are required to participate in three semesters of large ensemble and two semesters of small ensemble.

-Instrumental, voice and keyboard majors are required to participate in two semesters of ensemble, large or small.
+All BA in Music majors are required to participate in two semesters of ensemble, large or small.
 Additional credits for participation in ensembles can be used as elective credit.

 All courses of study leading to the Bachelor of Music degree have specific piano requirements.
 Unless otherwise specified by the program of study, students may fulfill piano requirements by taking MUSC 101-102 courses (piano class), enrolling in Applied Music courses at the half-hour, hour, or performance level, or by attempting to receive Advanced Placement credit.
 Students seeking Advanced Placement credit should refer to the Piano Placement section of the Handbook.